samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 <img src="images/shema2.png" width="100%" />

 Based on the code provided for the previous lab, we refactored the scripts for the new infrastructure, keeping mostly the same scripts separation strategy.
 The chatbot has the same strategy as the previous one but is using the new services.
+For ease of execution, we have chosen a few hard-coded values inside the scripts directly.
+They can be easily changed by editing the scripts directly.

 ## Prerequisites
 This assumes you have Python installed and you have access to the 3 following clouds: Google Cloud, Microsoft Azure and Switch Engines.